mobfox/MFX-Unity-Plugin/README.md

 # Prerequisites

-* Mobfox SDK works on **Android** devices with OS version **4.4.x (19)** and up.
+* Mobfox Unity Plugin works on **Android** devices with OS version **4.4.x (19)** and up.
-* Mobfox SDK requires an internet access.
+* Mobfox Unity Plugin requires an internet access.
 * You will need a [Mobfox](https://mobfox.atlassian.net/wiki/spaces/PUMD/pages/354549848/Setup+MobFox+Account) account.

 # Installation

-Clone or download Mobfox SDK-SDK from here, and extract it on your computer.
+Clone or download **MFX-Unity-Plugin** from [here](https://github.com/mobfox/MFX-Unity-Plugin), and extract it on your computer.

-In it you will find a demo application for how the Mobfox SDK can be used.
+In it you will find a demo application (under the **MFXDemo** directory) for how the Mobfox Unity Plugin can be used.
+You can use this as a basis, and build you app on it.

-You can import this project to Android Studio, and use it as a reference or base to make your alterations.

-If you already have an existing project, or want to create a new one, The Mobfox SDK comes in the form of **bazz_bridge_sdk.aar**.
+If you already have an existing project, or want to create a new one, The Mobfox Unity Plugin comes in the form of **bazz_bridge_sdk.aar**.
 You should receive it from us, along with the App ID.

 You can also download it from here: https://dl.dropboxusercontent.com/s/vijxkoh6xf9w2r7/bazz_bridge_sdk.aar